milospetkovic/vue-elita-image-upload/README.md

 # 📙 How it works in a Server-Rendered Form?

-1. **vue-media-upload** component uploads the image `image.jpg` as multipart/form-data using a POST request.
+1. **vue-elita-image-upload** component uploads the image `image.jpg` as multipart/form-data using a POST request.

 2. **server** temporary saves the image with a unique name `123_image.jpg` in a `/tmp/uploads` folder.